How to Tell If Your Shocks or Struts Are Bad

 - Installing extreme aftermarket wheel-tire setups or suspension changes can result in steering, suspension or drivetrain problems that won’t be covered by your vehicle warranty.
 Check to see if the modifications you’re planning will result in denied warranty claims BEFORE installation.

-- Get an alignment after you lower to ensure best handling and tire life.
+- Get an alignment after you lower to ensure the best handling and tire life.

 - Take care while you get accustomed to how your new setup performs.
 With the much stiffer suspension, your vehicle may steer a little differently and won’t absorb road shocks as well.
 A sudden hard brake or tight turn on a bumpy road could cause a loss of traction.

-Any time you change your vehicle’s OE (original equipment) suspension, you should be sure that you're not creating a setup that is either unsafe or is going to cause problems with other car functions.
-Like with many aftermarket customizations, it’s about finding the right balance of safety, performance, looks, cost and drivability.
+Any time you change your vehicle’s OE (original equipment) suspension, you should be sure that you’re not creating a setup that is either unsafe or is going to cause problems with other car functions.
+Like with many aftermarket customizations, it’s about finding the right balance of safety, performance, looks, cost, and drivability.
+Stop by your local Les Schwab for help.